 This document supports the uptake of NBS in coastal communities across Canada, Mexico, and the United States by providing decision makers with practical information and guidance related to retrofitting existing FrM infrastructure using NBS.
-Types of potential NBS are summarized and compared, for ease of reference, though different conditions in the three countries may impact the feasibility of retrofitting opportunities and options is outlined.
+Types of potential NBS are summarized and compared, for ease of reference, though different conditions in the three countries may impact the feasibility of retrofitting or the type of NBS used.
+A framework for scoping (i.e., identifying and evaluating) retrofitting opportunities and options is outlined.
 Administrative considerations (i.e., scoping, roles and responsibilities, communications and engagement, financing, regulations, and timing) and technical considerations (i.e., engineering, environmental, social, and economic, as well as monitoring and adaptive management) are discussed.
 Incentives to retrofit are outlined and a list of potential opportunities to help fill gaps and overcome barriers related to retrofitting is provided as a key takeaway for decision makers.
 Case studies are included throughout this document to provide real-world context and emphasize key concepts.